Yanuk-K/epic-nfts/README.md

 # Mint your own NFT collection and ship a Web3 app to show them off

-This React/Solidity project allows users to mint a SVG randomized NFTs on the Rinkeby testnet
+This React/Solidity project allows users to mint a SVG randomized NFTs on the Rinkeby testnet.

 Run/Deploy on Rinkeby